Engin-Boot/capture-behavior-of-a-visit-counter-sainitripti/needs-tech.md

 Scenario: Reconcile counts if the sensor is offline for a while

-  Given Time duration for which sensor is offline
+  Given sensor is offline
-  When sensor comes online
+  And server stores sensor data in the cloud every five minutes When sensor comes online
-  Then determine average increment or decrement in values using machine learning algorithms and data trends And increment data values by estimated values
+  Then Server retrieves last checkpoint of sensor data from cloud And reset the sensor with the retrieved data
+  And add log with the time stamps